edschultz21/AutoTextApp/AutoTextApp/Readme.txt

 ​    or if there is 3rd variable, then it would sound better if we talk about all metrics for each variable first.. and then move onto the next one
 ​    which ends up being 3 paragraphs

+More comments from Andrei:
+    yeah, we'd have both raw and display values​ so you would use raw for that, but display values for actual display ​
+    i think you should try to abstract it a bit more rather than using functions right from the start ​
+    say you have a Iphrase  as the base type​ then MetricFragment could be class responsible for generating `[DIR] [PCT] percent to [ACTUAL VALUE]`​ and everything that it needs to do that will be encapsulated there​ this would allow you to write unit tests for each individual class rather than final result ​
+    then you have IFragmentJoiner base type that joins multiple Fragments together​ TemplateFragmentJoiner takes in template, and Fragment objects (MetricFragment/VariableFragment) and creates sentencefragment
+​
+    you could also avoid dealing with things as strings, if you just keep fragments in list and then implement toSTring at the end

+    this way instead of ```
+    private string FixDirectionText(string text)
+        {
+            var dirIndex = text.IndexOf(DIR_TEXT, StringComparison.InvariantCultureIgnoreCase);
+            // Sanity check
+            if (dirIndex != -1)
+            {
+                var forIndex = text.IndexOf(" for", dirIndex + 1, StringComparison.InvariantCultureIgnoreCase);
+                if (forIndex != -1)
+                {
+                    var temp = text.Substring(0, dirIndex + DIR_TEXT.Length) + text.Substring(forIndex);
+                    return temp;
+                }
+            }

+            return text;
+        }

+    you could just create a property "ShowShortForm" or something​ which will skip "[PCT] percent to [ACTUAL VALUE]" ​
+    this is very similar to where we were wtih mdxquery object structures when we started with infoserv ​
+    i think we need to keep things as objects all the way until the end and only generate string all the way at the end ​
+    say you want a sentence with 3 sentence fragments.. you can implement logic in joiner to do , follwed by and​ and if there are 2, then just "and" etc​ you could also access previous sentence to add stuff  like "however" etc

+    I guess start off with IFragment <- MetricFragment/VariableFragment ​    then ISentenceFragment <- TemplateFragment / StandardFragment
+    and only generate strings when ToString() is called even for determining direction, i wouldnt put it into metric fragment

+    you could have incoming data->parse into object->process object to determine direction->pass direction directly into metric fragment. this would allow you to create tests with arbitrary direction without worrying about the data

+    and for direction words, that should probably come from Provider where you pass in direction and maybe magnitude and it gives you word to use..